 - Homework: Homework is vital to success in any class!
 Therefore, it is important that you do your homework regularly and get help immediately when you have questions.
 Homework will be regularly assigned throughout the semester.
 A majority of the assignments will be online on McGraw-Hill Connect.
 Due dates will be given in class. - Quizzes: Quizzes will be administered regularly throughout the semester.
 They can be given either online or in class.
 The in-class quizzes may be announced or unannounced and cannot be made up.
 Should a student miss class, it is the student's responsibility to get a copy of the assignment from the instructor or consult with a classmate and turn it in on time.
 Late assignments will be penalized.
 Online quizzes will be posted on Connect.
-Their deadline will be announced in class. - Lab Reports: This course contains a lab section, which complements and reinforces the concepts that are taught in lectures.
+Their deadline will be announced in class.

+- Lab Reports: This course contains a lab section, which complements and reinforces the concepts that are taught in lectures.
 Lab reports will be assigned from each lab.
 All lab reports must follow the report format, which will be discussed in class.
 Due dates will be given in class.
 All labs must be done at the regularly scheduled lab time; no make-up labs will be given.
-Although this laboratory section of this class does not give separate credit, it does represent a good fraction of the overall grade for the course. - Research Paper and Presentation: The paper will be about a geoscience topic of the student's interest.
+Although this laboratory section of this class does not give separate credit, it does represent a good fraction of the overall grade for the course. - Research Paper and Presentation: The paper will be about a geoscience topic to be assigned by the instructor.
 The length of the paper should be 3-5 pages, typed, and double-spaced with references.
-At least one of the references should come from the HCC library.
-The student is expected to give an approximately 5-minute presentation to the class, sharing information about their topic. - Exams: There will be 2 unit exams and a final comprehensive exam.
+At least one of the references should come from the HCC library resource.
+The student is expected to give an approximately 5-minute presentation to the class, sharing information about their topic.
+Student will use visual aid such as PowerPoint presentation or a poster during the presentation.
+This exercise may be carried out in small groups of 3-5 students. - Exams: There will be 2 unit exams and a final exam.
 A make up exam will be given ONLY if the student has a legitimate reason and notifies the instructor within 24 hours of the exam date.
 In addition, the exam must be made up by the next class period.
 Only one major exam may be made up.
 The final exam cannot be made up.